 When to Call a Doctor

 You can treat lots of minor eye injuries on your own.
-A deep cut or broken bone needs medical help.
+A deep cut and injuries associated with a loss of vision, pain, or broken bone need medical help.
 Also see a doctor for anything sharp in your eye, like a piece of metal or glass.

 Call your doctor if you have any of these signs of a more serious eye injury: